fedarovich/qbittorrent-net-client/README.md

 qBittorrent Client Library for .Net allows you to access qBittorrent remote web API from any .Net language.

-This library is compiled for .Net Standard 1.3+, so it can be in applications written for .Net Framework 4.6+ and .Net Core 1.0+.
+This library is compiled for .Net Standard 1.3+, so it can be used in applications written for .Net Framework 4.6+ and .Net Core 1.0+.

 ## Documentation